Daisymay55/Daisymay55.github.io/home.md

 aspect I most enjoyed from my undergraduate degree.
 I had worked in the GIS sector for a year when in 2018 I began my MSc in GIS so I could advance in the GIS field.
-Since then, I have  moved away from the GIS sector and have been working as an Emergency Planning Officer for the past year, however I plan to incorperate GIS into this role by producing hazard and emergency response maps for my team.
+Since then, I have  moved away from the GIS sector and have been working as an Emergency Planning Officer for the past year, however I plan to incorporate GIS into this role by producing hazard and emergency response maps for my team.

 *The Assignments*